achernyi1988/car_shop/README.md

 4)withdraw money if you are company owner.
 Otherwise the button is not present.
 5)And of course, buy/ send car(delivery) / confirm car (delivery) .

+Note: you can find a website image in root of project. (website_image folder )

 If I can be of assistance, please do not hesitate to contact me.